About Us

 Join Our Team

 We are looking for caring and motivated professionals to join our family here at CCS!
 Social work is incredibly rewarding, but can also be emotionally tough at times.
 That’s why we cultivate a familial culture to encourage and motivate each other through teamwork.
 Our star employees are mission-driven, and we want to keep it that way.
-Our mission is to transform the lives of youth in foster care, adults with developmental disabilities, and their families.
-If that mission speaks to you, then you may be a great fit for CCS!
-Fill out an application and send it with your resume directly to Human Resources at cmathews@ccsgeorgia.org, or fax your application to Human Resources at 770-469-6210.
-We are always on the look-out for great talent and may have the perfect fit for you very soon!
+If our mission speaks to you, then you may be a great fit for CCS!